radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 Figure 6: Manually editing the ACI

+>[!note]
->**Note – to allow anyone to perform a subtree delete request, use a value of “ldap:///anyone” for the userdn as shown in the example below.**
+>To allow anyone to perform a subtree delete request, use a value of “ldap:///anyone” for the userdn as shown in the example below.

 >**(targetcontrol = "1.2.840.113556.1.4.805") (version 3.0; acl "Anonymous tree delete control access"; allow(read) userdn ="ldap:///anyone";).**